Skip to main content

 DeviceUses your device's GPS for real-time location.
 Requires location permission.

-ManualYou set coordinates, a grid square, or search by city.
+ManualYou set coordinates, a grid square, or search for a place — cities as well as parks and landmarks.
 Optionally set an expiration (1, 4, 8, or 24 hours) or choose "Never Revert" to keep the manual location indefinitely.

 Your grid square is calculated automatically from your coordinates, or you can enter it manually in Manual mode.